Ultra-Code/archsway/README.md

 - yt-dlp YouTube downloader
 - zig zls-bin for zig development
 - zoxide for efficient directory movement
-- zsh-autosuggestions zsh-completions zsh-fast-syntax-highlighting zsh-theme-powerlevel10k-bin-git
-zsh-history-substring-search complements zsh
+- if using zsh then zsh-autosuggestions zsh-completions zsh-fast-syntax-highlighting zsh-theme-powerlevel10k-bin-git zsh-history-substring-search complements zsh